Support Remote Teams at Work

 The same report also anticipates that almost half of employees will continue to utilize a remote working model in the future and many others will will work in hybrid models that combine remote and onsite work.
 So it seems that remote teams will only continue to grow.

-Meetings: Virtual team meetings require more preparation, higher levels of engagement, greater attention to ensuring that everyone has an equal chance to participate, and stronger follow-up.
+Meetings: Virtual team meetings require more preparation, higher levels of engagement, and greater attention to ensuring that everyone has an equal chance to participate, and stronger follow-up.

 Coordination: Team coordination is fundamentally more difficult when people are not co-located.
 Virtual teams must pay more attention to clarifying and simplifying the processes required to get work done.